 • One job posting only.
 The trial typically covers a single job listing, not unlimited postings.

-That 2-4 day trial is unusually short for the recruiting software category.
+Running just 2-4 days, the trial is unusually short for the recruiting software category.
 Most applicant tracking systems offer 14-day trials.
 Some, like Pin, offer a permanent free tier with no credit card required and no time limit.
-If you need more than a couple of days to evaluate a platform - and most hiring teams do - ZipRecruiter's trial doesn't give you much runway.
+If you need more than a couple of days to evaluate a platform - and most hiring teams do - ZipRecruiter’s trial doesn’t give you much runway.

 What Billing Issues Do Employers Report?

-ZipRecruiter scores well on G2 (4.8/5 stars) and TrustPilot (4.5/5), but employer billing complaints are a recurring pattern.
+On G2, ZipRecruiter earns 4.8/5 stars, and TrustPilot shows 4.5/5, but employer billing complaints are a recurring pattern.
 The BBB lists 185 complaints against ZipRecruiter, and its ConsumerAffairs rating sits at just 2.9/5 - a notable gap from the G2 score.
 Billing and customer service issues dominate the negative feedback.

 • Pricing opacity.
 Employers report that actual pricing isn’t disclosed until deep in the signup flow or after a sales call.
 Multiple TrustRadius and G2 reviewers flag this as frustrating.